 Alize Morrow, Counseling Intern

 I believe that every person has the ability to grow, heal, and make positive changes in their life.
 My approach is grounded in person-centered counseling, which means I work to create a safe and supportive space where clients feel understood and valued.
-I also draw from existential perspectives to explore meaning, purpose, and the choices clients face, and I use cognitive-behavioral strategies to build practical skills for managing thoughts, emotions, and behaviors.
-While these approaches guide my work, I believe every client is unique, and I use interventions that best fit each person’s needs and goals.
+I believe every client is unique, and I use interventions that best fit each person’s needs and goals.

 Outside of counseling, I enjoy slowing down and finding balance.
 In my free time, you can usually find me with a good book and a cup of coffee or spending time with my family.